ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

 predefined strong types for NetSuite record access including sublist support.
 * advanced logging facility
 * enhanced search handling
+* governance management
+* aop lib

+_also included (only as a convenience, NFT does not depend on these):_
 * immutablejs (used for arbitrary length sequences and elegant search result processing)
-* governance management
 * lodash
 * momentjs